Alliance Calls for Urgent Healthcare Reform as Belfast Emergency Department Waiting Times Surge

 What's Next

 The Stormont Executive is expected to respond to the Alliance Party's call for reform in the coming weeks.
-Health Minister Mike Nesbitt is under pressure to outline a concrete plan for reducing Emergency Department waiting times.
-The issue is likely to feature prominently in the upcoming Stormont Assembly elections.
+Health Minister Mike Nesbitt is under pressure to outline a concrete plan for reducing Emergency Department waiting times, including measures to improve patient flow through hospitals, invest in community alternatives to Emergency Department attendance, and address the workforce crisis.
+The issue is likely to feature prominently in upcoming Stormont Assembly debates, and with public frustration at the state of Northern Ireland's health service running high, political pressure for meaningful action is unlikely to abate.